bradyjcamp/readingnotes/Code_301_Reading-Notes/class-02.md

 # State and Props

 - State
+  - Data that belongs to the COMPONENT.
+    - In this case, the COMPONENT can change its own data
   - local or only inside a specific component or child
 - Props
   - Data passed from parent to child